 commercial build and design, best in Mendip and best in the West.
 Unfortunately it failed to make the Nationals and the new Wembley stadium became the National champions.

 Today, the Gauntlet serves the public as a new retailing centre, a new street having entered a new place in history, where tourist from all over the world marvel in its appeal.
-The Gauntlet has become a Jewell in Glastonburys crown and an a Global iconic landmark in the process.
+The Gauntlet has become a Jewell in Glastonbury's crown and a Global iconic landmark in the process.
+The boutique shops selling various interesting merchandise